rpl/contribute-firefox-webextensions-apis/gsoc-2020/extension-activity-monitor.md

 ## Skills Required

-An applicant needs familiarity with:
+An applicant needs:

-* HTML/JavaScript and the Web API
-* Revision Control Systems (e.g. git and/or mercurial)

-and the following skills:
+* Familiarity with front-end web development (JavaScript, HTML, CSS).
+* A good understanding of the capabilities of web APIs.
+* Be productive with version control systems (e.g. Git or Mercurial).

-* Contributing to Open Source
+* Be able to communicate clearly in English.
-* Think critically
+* Think critically and be able to independently investigate/debug issues.
-* Fluent in english and good reading comprehension
-* Do independent research
-* Enjoy working with others
+* Enjoy working with others, in an open-source setting.
-* Be productive with little supervision
-* Able to work remotely

-"Bonus" skills:

-* Familiarity with the Browser Extensions APIs
+Knowledge of browser extension APIs is a bonus.

 ## Project Details

 An `activityLog` API is available (in Firefox >= 70) to privileged extensions, the applicant's goal is leveraging this API to create a privileged extension which would explore various ways to present this information to the users.

-In particular, this project goal is to expore the following areas:
+In particular, this project's goal is to expore the following areas:

-- Browser tab (about:extensionmonitor, maybe) that shows all extensions active in all open tabs, extensions altering search, and for each installed extension show activity like network requests and data interactions between content scripts and background scripts.
+- An extension page that shows extensions active in all open tabs, extensions altering browser's settings and/or webpages requests, and for each installed extension show activity like network requests and data interactions between the different parts of the extension.
-- For the current tab, show extensions acting on it (maybe in the Site Information door hanger).
+- For the current tab, show the extensions acting on it
 - Saving and loading activity logs from file

 The applicant will also write a small API doc for the `activityLog` API, in [reStructuredText format](https://en.wikipedia.org/wiki/ReStructuredText)